ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 #### Removing Tail Recursion

-By the way, when looking over the whole @value_expr@, we can see that there's the following pattern appears frequently:
+By the way, when looking over the whole `value_expr`, we can see that there's the following pattern appears frequently: